 In a moisturising study, Borage oil significantly improved hydration over a 12-hour period study compared to an untested area.

 Hydration was immediate, yet long lasting, meaning there is a longer term benefit after use.

 English Starflower oil has enhanced skin moisturising properties compared to other natural oils.

 English Corn Cromwell

-Cones from the seeds of Buglossoides Arvensis, a plant grown exclusively in the UK.
+Comes from the seeds of Bugloss ides Arvensis, a plant grown exclusively in the UK.